pankajackson/ES2OS/README.md

 - **`OS_USER`**: OpenSearch username (default: `admin`)
 - **`OS_PASS`**: OpenSearch password (default: `default_admin_password`)
 - **`BATCH_SIZE`**: Docs count to transfter in a single batch (default: `2000`)
+- **`CONCURRENCY`**: The number of parallel Logstash instances to process indices.
+Defaults to `2` and has a minimum value of `2` even if a lower or invalid value is set.
 - **`CONFIG_CLEANUP`**: Enable Logstash config cleanup (default: `false`)
 - **`DEBUG`**: Enable debug output (default: `false`)
 - **`LS_JAVA_OPTS`**: Environment variable that can override JVM settings in the jvm.options for logstash (default: null)